SilenDt/checkPlease_App/BackEnd/README.md

 * Get all companies with a given rating
 * Get all reviews for a given company
 * Get all users for a given company
+* Get all job roles for a given company

 ## Extensions